preparedinstruments/bechamel/README.md

 # Features :

+**WARNING: This video may potentially trigger seizures for people with photosensitive epilepsy.
+Viewer discretion is advised.**

 - 640x480 60Hz HDMI and VGA out, takes raspberry pi video in in DPI mode (https://pinout.xyz/pinout/dpi)
 - 9-key mechanical button interface on a hand-solderable, low-cost, single-board design